 Grant: Gift aid awarded to the student that does not need to be repaid.
 Grants are typically based on financial need.

-Indirect Costs: Expenses incurred as a result of attendance that the student/family may pay to a third party (merchant, landlord, etc.) other than the college.
+Indirect Costs: Expenses incurred as a result of attendance that the student/family may pay to a third party other than the college.
+These expenses include course materials, supplies, equipment, transportation, personal expenses, childcare costs, computer costs, disability expenses, licensure expenses, rent and food.

 Net Cost: Amount of direct and indirect costs remaining after all gift aid (scholarship and grant) is subtracted.

-Out-of-Pocket Cost: Difference between the cost of attendance and all gift aid.
-Out-of-pocket cost can be covered through a variety of sources, including savings, income, and educational loans
+Net Price: Difference between the cost of attendance and all gift aid.
+Net price costs can be covered through a variety of sources, including savings, income, and educational loans.

 Scholarship: Gift aid awarded to the student that does not need to be repaid.
 Scholarship awards are typically based on merit or a combination of merit and need, such as academic excellence, talent, affiliation with various groups, or career aspirations.